qgis/OLD-QGIS-Website-see-QGIS-Website-for-current-one/source/site/getinvolved/governance/governance.rst

 are recognised as Contributors to the main code `github repository <https://github.com/qgis/QGIS>`_.

+Follow the lists of maintainers of the `documentation <https://github.com/qgis/QGIS-Documentation/graphs/contributors>`_ and the `website <https://github.com/qgis/QGIS-Website/graphs/contributors>`_.
+Feel free to join any of those teams.

 ..
    TODO : add list of translators, bug reporters (is that possible?)